tsgates/arch-wiki-markdown/wiki/Gaming.md

 > For Wine programs

-wine-rt is a patched version of WINE that implements scheduling policies on a per-thread basis, using the equivalent of what the Windows developers had intended the threads to be run at.
+wine-rt is a patched version of Wine that implements scheduling policies on a per-thread basis, using the equivalent of what the Windows developers had intended the threads to be run at.
 The default patch is more oriented towards professional audio users, and tends to be too